 The solar modules produce DC electricity.
-Cables collect and aggregate the DC electricity before it is converted to alternating current (AC) and sent to the Project's substations (see Section 2.3.4).
-Within each solar array, approximately 30,000 to 35,000 linear feet of low-voltage cabling would connect the solar modules of each tracker string in series, and likely combine two to three strings to a single combiner box.
+Cables collect and aggregate the DC electricity before it is converted to AC and sent to the Project's substations (see Section 2.3.4).
+Within each solar array, approximately 30,000 to 35,000 linear feet of low-voltage cabling would connect the solar modules of each string in series, and likely combine multiple strings to a single combiner box.
 Cabling from multiple combiner boxes would connect to a single inverter, which would convert the DC to AC and connect to the collection system (see Section 2.3.3).
 Cabling can be mounted to the tracking system, placed in cable trays, or buried.